ZexiXin/CYBR8420/Assurance Cases for Software Security Engineering.md

 #### Assurance Case 2:
-* E1: Croc user guide -
+* E1: Croc user guide - same evidence as shown in E2 above in Case 1.

 * E2: Screenshot of Passcode in Croc - this is image shows evidence that details the system generated passcode.
 Croc system can automatically generated passcode.